How to Throw a Posada Party

 Enjoy the Holidays and throw a Posada Party.

-The tradition of Las Posadas was brought to Mexico and Latin America from Spain.
-Is a religious observance of the trials that Joseph and Mary underwent as they sought shelter in Bethlehem.
-They tend to recreate the scenario of nine nights prior to the birth of Jesus (from December 16 to the 24th).
+The tradition of Las Posadas originally came to Mexico and Latin America from Spain, as a religious observance of the trials that Joseph and Mary underwent as they sought shelter in Bethlehem.
+It typically takes place during the 9 nights prior to Christmas (from December 16 to the 24th).